 Subject line: Save 10% on new sheet covers

 Color is essential when it comes to how your customers view your brand.
 Use a non-white background color to make your email look like one cohesive image.
 Then choose accent colors (such as the shade of your header or CTA button color) based on your brand colors and the email’s overall color scheme.
 For example, MealPal uses a pale blue background and adds a pop of color with the orange CTAs (which match the company logo at the top).

 Subject line: NEW: groceries for 40% off with MealPal Market!

 Your job doesn’t end once your email is structured and designed.
 You must also optimize your email settings, test your emails, and check that they are accessible to everyone.

-A responsive email template ensures that your message will change size to be viewed on any device.
-Since nearly half of all email opens take place on a mobile device like a smartphone, creating responsive emails is essential.
+A responsive email template design ensures that your message will change size to be viewed on any device.
+Since nearly half of all email opens, take place on a mobile device like a smartphone, creating responsive emails is essential.
 Here at BEE, we have hundreds of responsive email templates that you can use to make sure your email design is mobile-first.
-Other ways you can make your email responsive: Include your primary CTA above the fold (like Petco does here) and preview or test the email before sending.

-Many people consume online information in different ways due to varying physical, mental or developmental abilities.
-For example, someone might use a screen reader that verbally reads them the text on the screen.
+Many people consume online information in different ways due to varying physical, mental, or developmental abilities.
+For example, someone might use a screen reader that verbally reads the text on the screen.
 To make your emails accessible to everyone, use real text instead of images and structure the layout of your message so it’s simple and easy to read.
 Use these tips to ensure accessibility:

 - Keep your contrast high so it’s easy for readers to distinguish the elements of the messages.
 Who Can Use, a tool that shows you how people with visual impairments view different colors can be a huge help in making your emails accessible.